Academic Calendar & Final Exams

 Final Examinations

-No student shall be obligated to take more than three final examinations scheduled for the same calendar day.
-In the event that a student has four or more final examinations on the same calendar day, the student shall notify the instructor(s) from the highest numbered course(s) no later than two weeks before the last day of class to schedule a make-up examination to be administered at a mutually acceptable time.
+a final examination is not given, some instructional use of this period is expected.
+No student shall be obligated to take more than two final examinations scheduled for the same calendar day.
+In the event that a student has three or more final examinations on the same calendar day, the student shall notify the instructor(s) from the highest numbered course(s) no later than two weeks before the last day of class to schedule a make-up examination to be administered at a mutually acceptable time.

 Dead Week